 The best coating to use in a concrete pool, is one that is both water and vapour proof as it’s going to keep the pool (salty) water away from the reinforcing steel and save the pool owner issues to do with concrete cancer.

-Epotec HB, being a high build coating fits this requirement well.
+Epotec NT, being a high build coating fits this requirement well.

 However if there are issues with moisture within or under the concrete surface, there is a chance that in time it will cause the coating to blister.
 This can be hard to forecast, unless you see signs as indicated on page one.